 The raw materials consisted of commercial pure Mg, pure Sn and Mg-35Sm master alloy.
-The pure Mg was melted in an electric resistance furnace using a steel crucible under a mixed protective gas of SF6 (50 mL·min-1) and N2 (5 L·min-1), the preheated Sn and Mg-35Sm master alloy were added to the melt at 680 °C with designed content, and then the alloy melt was manually stirred for about 10 min at 730 °C, subsequently held for another 20 min to ensure the complete dissolution of elements in the melt.
-After deslagging, the melts were poured into a cast iron mold at room temperature to obtain Mg-Sn-Sm ingots with a diameter of 20 mm and a length of 130 mm with different Sm/Sn ratios.
-All alloy compositions were described in wt.%, and the Sm/Sn ratios were also described in weight ratio.
+The pure Mg was melted in an electric resistance furnace using a steel crucible under a mixed protective gas of SF6 (50 cc·min-1) and N2 (5 L·min-1), the preheated Sn and Mg-35Sm master alloy were added to the melt at 680 °C with designed content, and then the alloy melt was manually stirred for about 10 min at 730 °C, subsequently held for another 20 min to ensure the complete dissolution of elements in the melt.
+After deslagging, the melts were poured into a cast iron mold at room temperature to obtain Mg-Sn-Sm alloys with different Sm/Sn ratios.
+All alloy compositions were described in wt.%, and the Sm/Sn ratios were described in weight ratio.
 After casting, the alloy ingots were solution-treated in a furnace protected with Ar atmosphere at 490 °C for 30 h, and then water quenched to room temperature.
 The ageing process was performed in a furnace at 220 °C for various times from 1 h to 1,000 h.

-Metallographic specimens were cut from the central parts along the axes of rod ingots and then grounded and polished in accordance with standard procedures used for metallographic preparation of metal samples.
-The chemical composition analysis was carried out using inductively couple plasmaatomic emission spectroscopy (ICP-AES), and the results are listed in Table 1.
+Metallographic specimens were cut from the same position of the ingots and then grounded and polished in accordance with standard procedures used for metallographic preparation of metal samples.
+The chemical composition analysis was carried out using inductively couple plasma-atomic emission spectroscopy (ICP-AES).
 Microstructures were observed using optical microscopy (OM) and field emission scanning electron microscopy (FESEM, Zeiss-SIGMA500) equipped with an energy dispersive spectrum (EDS, Bruker-xFlash 6160) analyzer.
-The phase constitutions were analyzed by X-ray diffraction (XRD, X-pertpowder) using Cu Karadiation in step mode from 20° to 80° with a scanning speed of $4^{\circ} \cdot \min^{-1}$ .
-The hardness of samples was measured using a Brinell hardness tester under a load force of 2,452 N and dwelling time of 30 s.
+The constituents of the phases were analyzed by X-ray diffraction (XRD, X-pertpowder) using Cu Ka radiation in step mode from 20° to 80° with a scanning speed of 4°·min-1.
+The hardness of samples were measured using a Brinell hardness tester under a load force of 2,452 N and dwelling time of 30 s.
 At least five indents per sample were analyzed and the average value was reported as the hardness.
-Thin foils used for TEM observation were prepared by mechanical polishing (~70 μm), and then ion-milled by Gatan Precision Ion Polishing System (PIPS, GATAN 695) with 3.0 kV ion gun energy and 2° milling angle.
+Thin foils used for TEM observation were prepared by mechanical polishing (~70 μm), the polished samples were then ion-milled by Gatan Precision Ion Polishing System (PIPS, GATAN 695) with 3.0 kV ion gun energy and 2° milling angle.
 The transmission electron microscopy (TEM) and high-angle annular dark-field scanning transmission electron microscopy (HAADF-STEM) analysis were performed by Talos F200i equipped with an EDS (Bruker-xFlash 6TI30) operating at 200 kV to study the structure of precipitates.